Skip to footer content

 $vbLabelText $csharpLabel

 This configuration enables both the Telerik UI for Blazor components and IronPDF's rendering capabilities in your application.
-The DevCraft suite users already familiar with Telerik will find this integration seamless.
-The result is a fully configured system.
+DevCraft suite users already familiar with Telerik will find this integration straightforward.
+For more complex scenarios, you might want to explore async PDF generation or custom logging configurations.

-How Do I Create PDF Documents with IronPDF for Display?
+How Do You Create PDF Documents with IronPDF for Display?

 IronPDF transforms HTML content into PDF files that the Telerik PDF viewer can display.
-Here's how to generate a PDF from HTML and prepare it for viewing:
+Here's how to generate a PDF from HTML and prepare it for viewing.
+You can also convert HTML strings to PDF or render HTML files directly:

 @page "/generate-pdf"